ehazlett/crate/docs/basecontainers/readme.md

 one or more base containers to be provisioned in your instance.
 You can also use `crate list-base-containers` to show the available bases.

+# Usage

+To provision an instance using container(s):

+`crate create --name sandbox --base-containers nginx`

+or using multiple containers:

+`crate create --name sandbox --base-containers nginx,redis`

 # Builtin Containers

 * [Apache2](./apache2.md)